barrettk8090/fetch-rewards-receipt-processor-challenge/README.md

 The Fetch Rewards Receipt Processor is a web service that provides rewards points to users who provide receipt JSON.
 This service was developed using Python and Flask, but can also be run on any device using the included Dockerfile.
 Instructions for running the application can be found below.

-The original task for this webservice can be found at the link [here](https://github.com/fetch-rewards/receipt-processor-challenge)
+The original task for this web service can be found at the link [here](https://github.com/fetch-rewards/receipt-processor-challenge)

 ## API Endpoints